Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- I. The proto-globular cluster population and the imposter amongst us: Introduction

 Since the environmental conditions that are required for and the nature of the process of formation of GCs are still unknown, a number of theories have been proposed to explain their formation. \citet{Peebles:1968aa}, for example, suggested that GCs formed soon after recombination in low-metallicity environments, with masses regulated by the cosmological \citet{Jeans1902} mass.
 Similarly, \cite{Peebles:1984aa} proposed that these GCs were formed in dark matter (DM) halos at high redshift and later merged into more massive halos.
 These theories, however, would not result in the colour bimodality -- the blue and red clusters -- observed \citep[e.g.][]{Gebhardt:1999aa,Peng:2006aa}.
 Another theory that has been suggested is that GCs were formed by thermal instability in hot gaseous halos of young galaxies \citep[e.g.][]{Fall:1985aa, Kang:1990aa}.
 Accordingly, \cite{Ashman:1922aa} suggested a two-step formation channel for the formation of GCs that would account for the bimodality.
 They stated that the blue and metal-poor GCs form via the scenario described by \citeauthor{Peebles:1968aa}, but that the red and metal-rich GCs are formed through star formation (SF) that is triggered during mergers, whereby disc galaxies merge to form elliptical galaxies.
-This model predicted multi-model colour distributions in elliptical galaxies \citep[see also][for GCs formed as a byproduct of active SF in galaxy discs]{Elmegreen:2010aa, Shapiro:2010aa, Kruijssen:2015aa}.
-However, this likely would result in a unimodal distributions as the distribution would rely upon the merging history of the host galaxy, something we do not observe in spiral galaxies \citep[e.g.][]{Beasley:2020aa}. \citet{Rosenblatt:1988aa} improved the \citeauthor{Peebles:1968aa} scenario by assuming that pre-galactic GCs formed within cold DM halos, but only those formed in high-$\sigma$ fluctuations would survive.
+This model predicted multi-model colour distributions in elliptical galaxies \citep[see also][for GCs formed as a byproduct of active SF in galaxy discs]{Elmegreen:2010aa, Shapiro:2010aa, Kruijssen:2015aa}. \citet{gnedin_2009}, for example, showed that early mergers of smaller host galaxies create exclusively blue clusters, whereas subsequent mergers of progenitor galaxies with a range of different masses create both red and blue clusters.
+Thus, bimodality arises naturally as the result of a small number of late massive merger events \citep[see also][]{Li:2004aa, Kravtov:2005aa, Li:2017aa, Pfeffer:2018aa, keller:2020aa, Li:2022aa}. \citet{Rosenblatt:1988aa} improved the \citeauthor{Peebles:1968aa} scenario by assuming that pre-galactic GCs formed within cold DM halos, but only those formed in high-$\sigma$ fluctuations would survive.
 Another popular mechanism is that GCs are formed by the collisions of DM haloes at high redshift \citep[][]{Beasley:2020aa, Madau:2020aa}, resulting in colliding substructures with stellar masses of $10^{2.6} \leq M_{\star}[{\rm M}_{\sun}] \leq 10^{8.6}$ with a median value of $10^{4.4}$~M$_{\sun}$.
 This proposed mechanism by \citet{Madau:2020aa} gives origin to ``naked'' GCs as colliding DM subhalos and their stars will pass through one another.

 Significantly, observations also suggest that GCs contain little to no DM \citep[e.g.][]{Conroy:2011aa, Ibata:2013aa}.
 This is an important aspect that any formation theory of GCs needs to encompass.
 GCs could therefore have potentially formed as a result of gravitational instabilities driven by baryons without the need for DM, for example through supersonically induced gas objects \citep{Lake:2022aa}.
 Another possibility is that GCs were formed within the local potential minimum generated by a DM halo, but that these halos were later stripped by the tidal field of their host galaxies \citep[e.g.][]{Bromm:2002aa}.